If you wish to co-sleep with your baby, especially when they are younger, make sure you are familiar with the risks and safety recommendations.

 They will have spent a lot of time asleep in the womb and most of this sleep would have been REM or dream sleep.

 In the early days after birth, your baby will then spend about half of their sleeping time in REM sleep and the other half in non-REM sleep.

 By about three months of age, your baby will probably be able to sleep a lot better, and even getting the bulk of it at night-time.

-Newborns sleep around 16 hours in a 24 hour period but initially this is split evenly between day and night, so is pretty exhausting for new parents.
+Newborns sleep around an average of 16 hours in a 24 hour period but initially, this is split evenly between day and night, so is pretty exhausting for new parents.